ManalShehri/Casting-agency/README.md

 source env/Scripts/activate
 ```

-then run ``` pip install requirements.txt``` All required packages are included in the requirements file.
+then run ``` pip install -r requirements.txt ``` All required packages are included in the requirements file.

 To run the application run the following commands: